approov/quickstart-react-native/README.md

 You will learn how to:

 - Check that your React Native app meets the minimum requirements for Approov integration,
-- Integrate Approov into your app without no additional code required,
+- Integrate Approov into your app without writing additional code,
 - Register and successfully deploy your app onto Android and iOS devices.

 Start with your own React Native app or try one of the available examples.